awsdocs/aws-organizations-docs/doc_source/orgs_monitoring.md

 }
 ```

 The following example shows a CloudTrail log entry for a sample `AttachPolicy` call\.
-The response indicates that the call failed because the requested policy type is not enabled in the root in which the request to attach was attempted:
+The response indicates that the call failed because the requested policy type isn't enabled in the root where the request to attach was attempted:

 ```
 {